nrios4/rs3/README.md

 *** Folder: Supplementary ***
 - TablesA1toA4.R: This R file reproduces Tables A1, A2, A3, and A4 as they appear in the supplementary materials.
+- TablesA5toA8.R: This R file reproduces Tables A5, A6, A7, and A8 as they appear in the supplementary materials.
+- TablesA9toA10.R: This R file reproduces Tables A9 and A10 as they appear in the supplementary materials.